ankithabudhya/Ankithan/README.md

 In the legal domain, specialized language models such as LegalBERT have been developed by training transformer architectures on legal datasets.
 These models improve performance in legal classification, clause detection, and information retrieval tasks.

 This project proposes an **AI-Based Legal Document Analyzer** that combines Legal NLP techniques and LLM-based analysis to automatically process legal documents.
-The system identifies important clauses, generates summaries, and provides simplified explanations to improve legal document accessibility.
+The system identifies important clauses, generates summaries, and provides simplified explanations to improve legal document accessibility.Additionally, the system performs legal risk assessment by analyzing document content, identifying possible liabilities, unfavorable conditions, missing information, and potential risk factors.
+The risk analysis module provides risk scores and red flag detection to help users understand possible legal concerns before making decisions.

 ---